-- 179. Defendants have misappropriated the history of the Massacre, using names and likenesses of survivors and descendants of Massacre victims without permission or compensation, to exploit the horrific event in which they actively participated and the subsequent trauma they caused, and which continues to this day.
-Their stated purpose is to promote tourism and economic development by appropriating the name "Black Wall Street," along with its cultural and historical significance and through use of the names and likenesses of survivors-predominantly for the benefit of White-owned or controlled Tulsa businesses and organizations. - 180.
-Defendants' misappropriations not only result in their unjust enrichment; but rather than offering an apology and compensation for the damages they caused, they are exacerbating the pain of the continued trauma they caused, and perpetuating the nuisance, by ignoring its ongoing consequences.
+- 134. Defendants have misappropriated the history of the Massacre, using names and likenesses of survivors of Massacre victims without permission or compensation, to exploit the horrific event in which they actively participated and the subsequent trauma they caused, and which continues to this day.
+Their stated purpose is to promote tourism and economic development by appropriating the name "Black Wall Street," along with its cultural and historical significance and through use of the names and likenesses of survivors-predominantly for the benefit of White-owned or controlled Tulsa businesses and organizations. - 135.
+Defendants' misappropriations not only result in unjust enrichment.
+Rather than offering an apology and compensation for the damages they caused, Defendants are exacerbating the pain of the continued trauma they caused, and perpetuating the nuisance, by ignoring its ongoing consequences.
 For example, on May 31, 2020, during a televised fundraising program about the Massacre, Tulsa Mayor Bynum used the story of Dr. A.C.
 Jackson, who was murdered by Defendants, to raise money for Defendants.
-He did so without apology to Jackson's heirs like M. Adams or acknowledgment of a debt owed to M. Adams or the Jackson family. - 181.
+He did so without apology to Jackson's heirs. - 136.
 The problem is not that the Defendants want to increase the attraction to Tulsa.
-Rather, it is that they are doing so on the backs of the people they destroyed, without ensuring that the community and descendants of those subjected to the nuisance they created are significantly represented in the decision-making group and are direct beneficiaries of those efforts.
-This exclusion appears intentional, and not happenstance.

-182. The Defendants, for example, are building a "cultural tourism" district that includes their \$30 million Greenwood Rising History Center ("History Center") whose primary purpose is to create tourist revenue for Defendants and their associated White property owners in and around the historic Greenwood district.
-The Black residents of Greenwood and North Tulsa and survivors and descendants of those who were killed or suffered losses in the 1921 Massacre have been refused any income-producing opportunities from the History Center or any of the other lucrative multi-million dollar developments White Tulsans are enjoying.
+Rather, it is that they are doing so on the backs of the people they destroyed, without ensuring that the community and those subjected to the nuisance they created are appropriately represented in the decision-making group and are direct beneficiaries of those efforts.
+This exclusion appears intentional, and not happenstance. - 137.
+The Defendants, for example, have built a "cultural tourism" district that includes their \$30 million Greenwood Rising History Center ("History Center") whose primary purpose is to create tourist revenue for Defendants and their associated White property owners in and around the historic Greenwood district.
+The Black residents of Greenwood and North Tulsa and survivors and descendants of those who were killed or suffered losses in the Massacre have been refused any income-producing opportunities from the History Center or any of the other lucrative multimillion-dollar developments White Tulsans are enjoying.

-183. Defendants who acquired most of the land that comprised the Historic Greenwood Community as a result of the Massacre and continued the harm described above, have provided their White allies at least \$42 million in government tax incentives and low interest loans to develop the most valuable and desirable land in the Historic Greenwood District over the last decade.73
+138. Defendants who acquired most of the land that comprised the Historic Greenwood Community as a result of the Massacre and continued the harm described above, have provided their White allies at least \$42 million in government tax incentives and low-interest loans to develop the most valuable and desirable land in the Historic Greenwood District over the last decade.62

-184. Defendants have continued their unreasonable, unwarranted, and/or unlawful long-standing practice of taking and hoarding land in the Historic Greenwood District.
-In fact, the City's current chief of economic development has admitted the City has a "history of land-taking in the area and is very sensitive to the need to go through an intensive process to give the community an [for the first time] opportunity to provide input for what that will look like."74 Defendants also have a long-standing practice of refusing to allow Massacre survivors or their descendants an opportunity to purchase and develop any of the land in the Historic Greenwood District.
+139. Defendants have continued their unreasonable, unwarranted, and/or unlawful long-standing practice of taking and hoarding land in the Historic Greenwood District.
+In fact, the City's current chief of economic development has admitted the City has a "history of land-taking in the area and is very sensitive to the need to go through an intensive process to give the community an [for the first time] opportunity to provide input for what that will look like."
+Defendants also have a long-standing practice of refusing to allow Massacre survivors or their descendants an opportunity to purchase and develop any of the land in the Historic Greenwood District.